Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Basic Life Support.md

 	- O: Do not place pads over other **o**bjects (e.g. pacemakers, jewellery, clothes, ECG leads, medication patches)
 	- O: **O**xygen to be away from patient prior to pressing the shock button
 	- R: Visually **r**e-check and ensure no one is touching the patient prior to pressing the shock button.
 Ensure that you announce clearly to everyone that you are about to deliver a shock
+- Indications
+	- VF, pVT and asystole when fine VF cannot be confidently excluded
 # Disability
 - Assess for depressed [GCS](00%20Reference/Clinical/Glasgow%20Coma%20Scale.md)
 	- GCS ≤8 indicates inadequate airway protection